MStreet3/depinject/README.md

 ## Unit Testing

 Now that our `worker` has been fully decoupled using our various DI approaches, we can easily verify via unit tests that at least two conditions are met:

 1. a specific number of results are written by `worker`
 2. `worker` is cleaned up when it reads from `stop`

-One unit test that achieves these assertions using the `NewRandIntStreamf` constructor is below:
+A unit test that achieves these assertions using the `NewRandIntStreamf` constructor is below:

 ```go
 func TestBeatingRandIntStream(t *testing.T) {